What should I expect from a tune?

 Please ensure you have not accidentally re-loaded the stock tune back on to your ECU.
 This happens more often than you think.
 Make sure you open the tune and verify it within TuneECU before sending it via the OBD-II port and dongle.
-Make sure you are resetting adaptions and allowing the bike to adapt the new tune.
+You need to allow the bike to adapt the new tune.
 Make sure you are actually going full throttle.
 Make sure your tires can provide adequate traction.
 We actually have run into an issue where a customer’s TKC80’s were not providing adequate traction, and whenever they went full throttle, the bike would lose traction and engage the traction control.

 TFT Dashboard not reflecting the increased redline